KyodaiKen/hwmONlinux/README.md

 * **`intel-gpu-tools` (Optional):** For more detailed Intel GPU monitoring, you might want to install `intel-gpu-tools` (`sudo apt install intel-gpu-tools`). **Requires root privileges**
 * **`nvidia-smi`** For NVidia GPUs only.
 It usually comes with the official NVidia GPU driver for Linux.

+Please be aware that some sensor providers require root access!

 #### Building and installing from GIT

 1.  **Clone the Repository:**